Jc-alt logo

 for digit in num:

-# and we still need to remove more digits (k > 0)
+# Check: we still need to remove more digits (k > 0)

 while stack and k > 0 and stack[-1] > digit: